An outdoor cat enclosure gives your feline companion the best of both worlds.

 - Don’t forget a climbing tree – old logs, branches or stumps are ideal and can double as scratching posts.

 “Every cat has his own personality,” says Troy.
 “Some love to be outside, while others just like to sit and look out.”
-Whichever type of feline you have, giving him some access to the outdoors will enhance his happiness.
+Whichever type of feline you have, giving him some access to the outdoors with a cat enclosure will enhance his happiness.